Autism Cooperative Research Centre

 All Queensland State schools are required to adhere to the Disability Discrimination Act 1992 (DDA) and the Disability Standards for Education 2005 (DSE).
 The following online resources are provided to assist parents and educators to understand the obligations set out in the DSE Legislation:

-Staff of Queensland state schools may access the Disability Standards for Education courses through the Learning Place (DET employees).
+Staff of Queensland state schools may access the Disability Standards for Education courses through the Learning Place (DoE employees).

 Transition to school resources

-The Department of Education and Training is committed to the successful transition to schools of all students.
+The Department of Education is committed to the successful transition to schools of all students.
 This resource provides valuable information to support successful transitions and information for parents.

-The Autism Spectrum Disorder (ASD) - Online Resource Transition Package is a joint project between the Department of Education and Training, AEIOU Foundation and Autism Queensland.
+The Autism Spectrum Disorder (ASD) - Online Resource Transition Package is a joint project between the Department of Education, AEIOU Foundation and Autism Queensland.

 The online resource package has been developed to assist early intervention service providers (e.g. AQ and AEIOU), parents and teachers (Kindergarten and Prep) by providing information and resources to support children with ASD transition into Queensland schools.

 Positive Partnerships is an initiative funded by the Australian Government Department of Education through the Helping Children with Autism package.
 The website provides a learning platform with evidence-based material and practical resources as well as a calendar of workshops and events for both parents and educators.
 Further information can be accessed at Positive Partnerhips.